nuejs/nue/packages/nuejs.org/docs/index.md

     href: //github.com/tipiirai/nue/blob/master/new-www/index.md?plain=1

-The first apparent difference is that is that Nue is content-first.
-No matter how rich and complex your page is, it is driven and assmebled with an easy-to-read — easy-to-write content format suitable for marketers, copywriter, and other non-technical people.
+The first apparent difference is that Nue embraces *a content-first* approach.
+No matter how rich and complex your page is, it is first assembled with an easy-to-read — easy-to-write content format suitable for planning, marketing, and technical writing.

-The second, much more important thing is that websites are mostly developed with CSS.
-You no longer need a React engineer, and the ... to create websites.
-Instead, the development goes to where it should be: UX developers — the people who master the craft of design and user experience.
+The second important difference is that your website is mostly implemented with CSS.
+You no longer need a React specialist to develop websites.
+Instead, the work moves naturally to UX developers — the people who master the craft of design and user experience, where the responsibility should be in the first place.

 The third, and the most important difference is, that you need _significantly_ less effort to design and develop new things.
-Lets see what what is needed to build the above pages:
+Let's check some numbers:

 // //github.com/tailwindlabs/tailwindcss.com/tree/master/src/components/home
 !
 Line count: Next.js vs Nue

-1. Nue front page requires only 350 lines of code and 90% of it is pure CSS.
-This is less tnan what is needed to develop the Tailwind hero area alone.
-Nue front page is just 5% of the code in Tailwind front page.
+1. **Nue requires less code**.
+The front page requires only 350 lines of code and 90% is pure CSS.
+This is less than what is needed to develop the Tailwind hero area _alone_.
+Nue front page in total is just a fraction of the Tailwind codebase.

-1. Next.js is for React engineers, who specialize on JavaScript, JSX, and Tailwind.
-Nue is for UX developers, who are experts in design and UI development.
-They focus design systems´and CSS is their native language.
+1. **Nue is for UX developers**, who are fluent with **Figma**, they think in terms of design systems, and CSS is their native language.
+No complex JavaScript with embedded images, markup, styling, React idioms, or type definitions.

-3. Nue produces significantly leaner websites.
+3. **Nue sites are leaner**.
+Nue produces significantly leaner websites.
 For example, the combined weight of all the JavaScript and CSS on this page is only 7kb, which equals to a single Tailwind button component.

 How is this possible?